Hello and welcome to my Lib Tech Hot Knife review.

 If you like the sound of the Hot Knife and want to learn more about it – or if you want to research prices and sizing availability, check out the links below.

-If you want to check out some other all-mountain-freestyle options or see how the Hot Knife compares to other all-mountain-freestyle boards check out the following link (I didn’t review the Hot Knife 2016 so it’s not in that list but might make the list when it’s updated for 2017).
+If you want to check out some other aggressive all-mountain-freestyle options or see how the Hot Knife compares to other aggressive all-mountain-freestyle boards check out the following link.